 Hiring seasonal employees is imperative for tour and transport operators as they sail through peak season.
 Training and equipping new hires with everything they need is one of the priorities on the operators’ checklist as they start up for the season.

 For a customer-focused industry like tourism, hiring and training tour guides, front desk teams, and drivers helps you stay on top of the game and provide your guests with a five-star experience.
 After all, your staff are at the frontlines, representing your brand and directly interfacing with your guests.
 Those first touchpoints and impressions live with your guests forever.

-1. Update Job Descriptions
+1. Update Job Descriptions to Seasonal Roles

 The first step in hiring is to know your new hire’s desired characteristics and qualifications and reflect them in the job descriptions.
 Detail the exact skills you are looking for so that it attracts the right talent.

 Spend some time reviewing the job descriptions.
 If you don’t have job descriptions, now’s a good time to get started.

 When hiring seasonal employees, ensure those job descriptions are accurate, complete, and up-to-date.
 Your requirements change with every season.
 Outline the responsibilities and set clear expectations behind what this potential guide will do and own this particular season.

 As you go through the updating process, consider how the nature of your business and day-to-day operations have changed.
 Your job descriptions should also reflect this.